Bira/octopus-carnival/_drafts/wir-mm-4e-cambion.md

 I clearly remember Cambions existed in third edition, though I don't know if they date from earlier than that.
 They're only statted up in the Monster Manual.

-Cambions said to be the offspring of devils and "depraved or unwitting" mortals.
+Cambions are the offspring of devils and "depraved or unwitting" mortals.
 This wording is interesting because it specifically excludes violent rape.
 The mortal in question is either aware and willing, or being seduced by a "beautiful stranger" who later vanishes in the night.
 It fits the devil idiom in 4e.

 It appears Cambions are usually raised by the mother, either in the World or in the Nine Hells.
 In either case they're evil and vicious from childhood, taking